bump-sh/docs/src/_help/getting-started/concepts.md

 ## Release

 The step following a successful deploy.
 During the [release](/help/publish-documentation/deploy-and-release-management/), the documentation is updated, the changelog reflects the related changes, and notifications, if configured, are sent out.
-Release step can be automatic, or manual.
+The release step can be automatic, or manual.

 ## API change